cloud20253/CarAutoCareFrontend/src/utils/README.md

 ## API Client Integration

 The API client has been configured to use the secure logger, automatically sanitizing request and response data in logs.

+## Network Response Sanitization

+The application includes functionality to sanitize network responses before they are visible in the browser's network tab.
+This is implemented in `apiClient.ts` and serves several purposes:

+1. **Security**: Prevents sensitive data from being exposed in the browser's development tools
+2. **Compliance**: Helps maintain data privacy by redacting sensitive information
+3. **Development**: Makes debugging easier by cleaning up responses

+### How it works

+Two main network APIs are overridden:

+#### XMLHttpRequest Override
+- Intercepts `open()` and `send()` methods
+- Captures the response before it's visible in the network tab
+- Sanitizes JSON responses by redacting sensitive fields

+#### Fetch API Override
+- Creates a wrapper around the global `fetch()` function
+- Clones responses to avoid consuming them
+- Provides a modified `json()` method that sanitizes data

+### Sensitive Data Handling

+The sanitization function automatically redacts the following sensitive fields:
+- password
+- token
+- secret
+- creditCard
+- ssn

+You can modify the list of sensitive fields in the `sanitizeResponseData()` function in `apiClient.ts`.

+### Usage

+This feature works automatically for all network requests.
+No additional configuration is needed for basic functionality.